DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 MiniIBT Motor Driver L6201P (single)
 -------------------------------------

-Found on Ebay, Amazon and the Chinese sites, this board uses the L6201P H-Bridge chip and is rated for 5 Amps.
+Found on eBay, Amazon and the Chinese sites, this board uses the L6201P H-Bridge chip and is rated for 5 Amps.
 With a fan and heat sink, it can handle 3 or 4 Amps at 12-14V.
 Search for MiniIBT or Wingxine to find it.
 Be careful to match the picture since there is another board that sometimes comes up in searches.

 .. image:: ../../_static/images/motorboards/wingxine.jpg
    :alt: L6201P Wingxine Motor Driver